leroyle/Adafruit_nRF52_Arduino/README.md

 # Arduino Core for Adafruit Bluefruit nRF52 Boards

+30-July-2022
+This branch (leroyle) of the repo contains the files to support Seeed Xiao BLE with PlatformIO.
+It may work with Arduino IDE but is untested.
+The PlatformIO platform repo at: https://github.com/leroyle/nordicnrf52/tree/Mysensors_Lora contains board definitions for the Seeed Xiao.

+One should be able to let to PlatformIO tool install Adafruit_nRF52_Arduino and then overwrite the installed platformio/packages/framework-arduinoadafruitnrf52 directory with this repo.
+One can build a simple empty demo targeting an already supported Adafruit BLE board.

 [![Build Status](https://github.com/adafruit/Adafruit_nRF52_Arduino/workflows/Build/badge.svg)](https://github.com/adafruit/Adafruit_nRF52_Arduino/actions)

 This repository contains the Arduino BSP for Adafruit Bluefruit nRF52 series: